Void-Individual/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - 9-rectangle.py: Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py). (task based on 8-rectangle.py)
 - 10-square.py: Write a class Square that inherits from Rectangle (9-rectangle.py):
 - 11-square.py: Write a class Square that inherits from Rectangle (9-rectangle.py). (task based on 10-square.py).
+- 100-my_int.py: Write a class MyInt that inherits from int
+- 101-add_attribute.py: Write a function that adds a new attribute to an object if it’s possible